 - If the player makes it to base, they use the run rating and a roll of the dice to determine what happens.

 - You use the catcher's rating to determine if steals are possible.

 - You use the rolling of the dice and the stats on the game cards and charts to advance through the game.

 - Use the scorecard to track the outs and keep score.

 - Gameplay continues until all 9 innings have been played.

 As the game progresses, players can change the lineup, bring in relief pitchers, etc., to help the game advance.

 Where to Find Superstar Baseball

 The most popular version of the game, according to aficionados, is the Sports Illustrated All-Time All-Star Baseball.
-Although none of these games are in production anymore, you can easily find previous incarnations, including the All-Time All-Star version, available at online auction sites like ebay, at sports card collectors' shops or through baseball gaming groups.
+Although none of these games are in production anymore, you can easily find previous incarnations, including the All-Time All-Star version, available at online auction sites like eBay, at sports card collectors' shops, or through baseball gaming groups.
+Happy playing!